 It seemed that with every model year they were looking to improve the powertrains of the car.
 The Grifo series II received an even stronger Chevrolet 454 7.4L engine and an improved 5-speed ZF manual transmission.
 The final model years (1972-1974) featured the less brutal small-block Ford Boss 351 engines.
 The engine downsizing came as a consequence of the 1970s oil crisis.

 From Targas to hood scoops – Designed by Bertone

 Iso Grifo is known for its rich Italian style and reliable American powertrains.
 With a long hood and a dominant fastback line crashing right into the tail section, the Grifo screamed of performance.

 The design was a clear example of the long hood and short deck trend in the 1960s.

 With tailored wheel arches and carefully placed air vents, Giugiaro sourced inspiration from the world of racing.

-Details like air vents and tailored wheel arches served the Grifo’s muscular identity.
-From the front, the Grifo stood low and looked mean with its pair of circular headlights.
+Details like air vents and tailored wheel arches served the car’s muscular identity.
+From the front, the vehicle stood low and looked mean with its pair of circular headlights.

-With the introduction of bigger engines, Grifo also got a hood scoop to accommodate for the height of big-block V8 powertrains.
-This only helped to promote the muscular look of the Grifo.
+With the introduction of bigger engines, the car adopted a hood scoop to accommodate for the height of big-block V8 powertrains.
+This only helped to promote the muscular look of the vehicle.

 The Iso Grifo Corsa featured a completely different design, which was also done by Giugiaro.
 The Corsa was meant for racing and the design speaks for itself.
 It takes on a more aerodynamic design, and slightly resembles the iconic sports cars of the era, like the Ferrari 250 GTO.

-In 1966 a Targa version of the Grifo was presented at the Turin Motor Show.
-Very few Targa versions were made and sold in the production run of the Grifo (17 in total).
+In 1966 a Targa version was presented at the Turin Motor Show.
+Very few Targa versions were made and sold in the production run (17 in total).